c4tk/c4tk/src/content/events/orlando/2015/about.md

-﻿## <i class="icon fa-book"></i> About
+﻿## <i class="icon fa-book"></i> <b>About</b>
 ---
 <img src="{{assets}}/images/child.png" style="float:right"/>

 ###What is Code for the Kingdom?

 Are you an entrepreneur, technologist or innovator?
 Have you ever wanted to impact your cities, circles and communities and solve problems that you see around you?
 Have you ever wanted to be the change?
-If yes, join us on May 22-24, 2015 for Orlando’s first Code for the Kingdom Hackathon, hosted by WyCliffe Associates.
+If yes, join us on May 22-24, 2015 for Orlando’s first Code for the Kingdom Hackathon, hosted by Wycliffe Associates.

 Code for the Kingdom is a weekend Hackathon series and ongoing ecosystem where the challenges confronting our communities, our society, our families, and our spiritual lives are tackled from a Christian perspective.
 The movement hosts weekend gatherings in different cities where developers, designers, ideators and others collaborate to advance common good and serve God’s Kingdom.